apache/submarine/dev-support/cicd/HowToRelease.md

 ```
 ### Staging Docker Images
 #### Package An Existing Release Candidates
-When doing release, the release manager might needs to package a artifact candidatesin this docker image and public the image candidate for a vote.
+When doing release, the release manager might needs to package an artifact candidates in this docker image and public the image candidate for a vote.
 In this scenario, we can do this:

-Put submarine candidate aritifacts to a folder like "~/releases/submarine-release"
+Put submarine candidate artifacts to a folder like "~/releases/submarine-release"
 ```
 $ ls $release_candidates_path
 submarine-dist-0.3.0-hadoop-2.9.tar.gz        submarine-dist-0.3.0-src.tar.gz.asc